salman-eng1/Free-Marketplace/README.md

 - **Error Handling**:
   - Client errors will be sent to the API Gateway.
   - Other errors will be sent to the monitoring and logging system.

 ![Project Architecture Diagram](images/project_architecture.png)

-## Non-functional Requirements

-- **Scalability**: The system should be able to scale to accommodate increased load during peak times.
-- **Availability**: The system should be available 99.99% of the time.
-A failover mechanism should ensure high availability in case of server failures.
-- **Reliability**: The system should be dependable.
-- **Maintainability**: Code should follow coding standards and be well-documented.
-Regular code reviews and automated testing should be performed.
-- **Usability**: Users should find the system easy to use.

 ## Inter-Process communication